Internships

 7. The extent to which the intern and the employer understand that the internship is conducted without entitlement to a paid job at the conclusion of the internship.

-The course is facilitated online through Canvas.
-Students will be added to the course once the Internship Learning Agreement has been approved.
+The internship course is facilitated online through Canvas.
+Students will be added to the course once their Internship Learning Agreement has been approved.
 Students are expected to complete the following in order to pass:

 • Final Presentation with Photo Documentation